 Returning back to where the maintained road turns left, go west one mile, and then north for one mile.
 At this point another minimal maintenance road (not passable when wet) goes east for about two miles.
 As you enter this road, a section of native prairie belonging to the University of North Dakota is on the left.
 This section known as "The Oakville Prairie" is described at http://www.npwrc.usgs.gov/resource/habitat/natareas/oakville.htm.
 University permission (701-777-2621) should be obtained before entering the property.
 However, from a birding standpoint, the birds of interest can be seen and heard from the road.

 The nearby willow thickets are good for Willow Flycatcher, while the ungrazed grassland hosts Bobolink amongst a number of other species including Clay-colored Sparrow.
 By going east one mile, a private holding that is grazed is found on the left.
-In past years this was one of the more reliable places to see and hear Baird's Sparrow, Grasshopper Sparrow, Sprague's Pipit, and Chestnut-collared Longspur.
+In past years, but no longer, this was one of the more reliable places to see and hear Baird's Sparrow, Grasshopper Sparrow, Sprague's Pipit, and Chestnut-collared Longspur.
 Loggerhead Shrike may occur anywhere in the grasslands and one was seen here in the summer of 2009.
 At this point, return to the maintained road and continue north to the T-intersection.

 Big Bluestem and Forbs